Gina Hecht: Early life

+Born in Houston, Texas on December 6, 1953, Hecht is the daughter of stage actress Pauline Meyer Hecht and stockbroker Harold Hecht.
+An alumnus of North Carolina School of the Arts, Hecht had already made up her mind to become an actress at age 10, the moment she first saw her mother onstage.
+She attended Oran M. Roberts Elementary School, Pershing Junior High, Bellaire High, and Monticello College, before obtaining her degree from North Carolina.

 Career

-Hecht's big break came in 1979 when she was hired for the role of Jeanie DaVinci on the successful TV series Mork & Mindy.
+Hecht's big break came in the fall of 1978 with a recurring role in the NBC sitcom Hizzoner; the following season she was hired for the role of Jeanie DaVinci on the successful TV series Mork & Mindy.
 Her first film role was in the 1982 Ron Howard movie Night Shift, alongside Henry Winkler and Michael Keaton.

 In addition to a career on TV and in films, she has also worked the stage.
 In 2011, she appeared in Neil Simon's The Prisoner of Second Avenue alongside Jason Alexander.
 Hecht had a recurring role on General Hospital as Judge Rachel Lasser from 2015 to 2019.

 Personal life

 In 1988, she married writer and actor Brian Herskowitz.
 She has a sister, Esther, and a brother, Harold.